csaea/challenges/bash_challenges.md

 ### Challenge 2.3 - Malware Executing System Commands (Privilege Escalation)

-**Objective**: Learn how attackers use privilege escalation through malicious scripts.
+**Objectives**: Learn how attackers use privilege escalation through malicious scripts.

 **Part I**:
 - Create a script that executes a system command (like `ls` or `cat`) but is disguised as an innocuous file.